hallamlab/TreeSAPP/docs/Marker_package_creation_tutorial.md

 4. $ cp rpoB_create_85/TreeSAPP_files_rpoB/rpoB.hmm data/hmm_data/
 ```

+These need to be executed outside of `treesapp create` since it looks for all reference package files in subdirectories
+of a single location.
+These are not copied automatically for two reasons:
+1. Prevent over-writing existing reference packages that users may want to retain (sentimental value, etc.)
+2. Give the user an opportunity to inspect and test the reference package before (blindly) using it for analyses

+This brings us, dear reader, to evaluating the quality of reference packages with `treesapp evaluate`.
+If you want to know how solid your taxonomic classifications are, then [look no further]().

 ## Creating multiple versions

 A significant time sink is waiting for TreeSAPP to download the lineages